|Title:||Certified Peer Support Specialist - CARES Team - Paid|

 - Performs other functions as necessary or assigned.

 - Provide outreach and initiate contact with potential clients.
 Drawing upon own personal recovery experience with mental health/addiction/homelessness challenges as a basis for engagement with members as a peer, and to validate members’ own lived experiences.

-- Serve as peer mentor to individuals.
+- Serve as peer mentor to individuals or groups.
 Offer a positive example of a person with lived experience who has been successful in managing their own recovery of mental health and/or substance use disorders.

 - Educate clients about community resources and harm reduction practices.